Combo Amps for Gigs

-Here are a few of the other amps I considered, and why I think they might be a smart option of guitar players in certain situations.
+Here are a few of the other amps I considered, and why I think they might be a smart option for guitar players in certain situations.

-- Marshall MG: The Marshall MG Series is a group of solid-state amps ranging from tiny 10-watt practice models up to 100-watt 1x12 and 2x12 versions that will work for playing live.
+- Marshall MG Series: The Marshall MG Series is a group of solid-state amps ranging from tiny 10-watt practice models up to 100-watt 1x12 and 2x12 versions that will work for playing live.
 Most MG models have a few digital effects, but the overdrive is solid-state.

-- Line 6 Spider: The Spider Series gives the Fender Mustang a series run for its money.
-Actually it’s the other way around.
-Line 6 is really the king of this modeling thing, and for some players the Spider V 240 is the ultimate in a gig-worthy, powerful guitar amp.
+- Line 6 Spider Series: The Spider Series gives the Fender Mustang a series run for its money.
+Actually, it’s the other way around.
+Line 6 is really the king of this modeling thing, and for some players, the Spider V 240 is the ultimate in a gig-worthy, powerful guitar amp.

 Find Your Sound